mahdi-malv/react-portfolio/src/data/tabs/skills.md

   - Native Android SDKs
   - Porting SDKs to non-native frameworks such as **Flutter**, **ReactNative**, **Unity engine**, ...
 - Android application development
-  - Modern tools of Android native such as Jetpack, ...
+  - Modern tools of Android native such as Jetpack Compose, etc.

 - Flutter framework